 Some people notice a difference within 3 days, but maximum results are at 2 weeks; treatment lasts for 3 to 4 months.

-Do neuromodulators just "wear off" at the 3 to 4 month mark?
+Do neuromodulators just "wear off" after 3 or 4 months?

-Not exactly.
 Neuromodulators are acetylcholine release inhibitors and neuromuscular blocking agents: They work by blocking signals from nerves to the targeted muscles.
 Since the muscle stop contracting, wrinkles soften and fade.
-After 3 or 4 months, muscles reproduce receptor sites and begin functioning again, so it appears the treatment has "worn off."
+After 3 or 4 months, muscles reproduce their receptor sites and begin functioning again, so it appears the treatment has "worn off."
 After several treatments, some patients find their muscles have been trained to relax and their treatments last a little longer.

 Will I still be able to make facial expressions?
 Will my face look "frozen," or like I’m wearing a "plastic mask?"